AJVicens/command-line-for-reporters/README.md

 Once you have the terminal launched you'll see the date of the last time you launched the terminal, followed on the next line by the name of your computer, the location within that computer, and the user.
 In this case my computer is called `AJs-MacBook-Pro`, I'm in my home directory (marked by the `~`) and my username is `ajvicens`.
 The dollar sign `$` is the prompt denoting that the system is ready for you to enter a command.

 ![terminal screenshot](images/terminal_open_ss.png)

+### Before we go any further: Why should you learn this?

+You're likely asking yourself

 ### Some basic navigation tips and quick commands
 #### `man`, `pwd`, `cd`, `ls`, `cp`, `mv`, `cat`, `ctrl + a`, `ctrl + e`, `|`, `>`, `>>`, `clear`, *tab complete*